 The Singapore Ministry of Education is a governmental website available in English that provides information about the country's educational system and curriculum standards.

 - Education: This part of the website gives an overview of the educational system, including outlining developmental outcomes for each stage of the educational system.

-- Education System: This webpage provides a brief overview and infographic outlining the stages of Singapore's educational system, and is a good place to start to get a basic overview of the structure of the educational system.
+- Education System: This webpage provides a brief overview outlining the desired outcomes for each key stage of Singapore's educational system.